blarApp/lsp-poc/docs/README.md

 Even though the LSP provides a powerful way to extract references, it does not specify how is the reference being made.
 For example, it does not tell us if a reference is a function call, a variable assignment, or an import.
 To address this, we use tree-sitter to analyze the code and determine the type of reference.

+Also, not all LSP implementations provide the exact same set of features (

 ```python
 class RelationshipCreator:
     @staticmethod